bhauman/figwheel-main/docs/docs/code_splitting.md

 ## Skip `:main` and `:output-to`

-The first thing to note is that both the `:main` and the top-level `:output-to` compile options have no meaning and are complete ignored when you configure a code splitting build with `:modules`.
+The first thing to note is that both the `:main` and the top-level `:output-to` compile options have no meaning and are ignored when you configure a code splitting build with `:modules`.

-Previously we have said that to use the `--build` Figwheel flag requires declaring a `:main` at the very least.
+Previously, we have said that to use the `--build` Figwheel flag requires declaring a `:main` at the very least.
 This doesn't apply when you configure a code splitting build.